 Greens took an even bigger leap in Germany in 1998, when they became junior coalition members with the center-left Social Democratic Party (SPD).
 Their leader, Joschka Fischer, became vice chancellor and foreign minister.
 The German greens’ first real taste of power highlighted both the party’s influence and its major fault lines: Fischer influenced Germany’s plans to phase out nuclear power and its opposition to the 2003 U.S. invasion of Iraq, but he also faced opposition within his own party over the government’s support for NATO interventions in Kosovo and Afghanistan.

 The 2000s and 2010s saw green parties increasingly break into the European mainstream.
 Latvia’s Indulis Emsis became the first-ever prime minister from a green party in 2004, and greens entered governments in Belgium, France, Italy, and elsewhere.
-By 2021, with mainstream parties continuing to lose popularity and climate change rising as a voter concern, green parties were in national governments in Austria, Belgium, Finland, Ireland, Luxembourg, and Sweden.
+By 2022, with mainstream parties continuing to lose popularity and climate change rising as a voter concern, green parties were in national governments in Austria, Belgium, Finland, Germany, Ireland, and Luxembourg.

 Australia, Canada, and New Zealand.
 Greens have had mixed results in UK Commonwealth countries.
 In New Zealand, home to what many consider the world’s first major green party, greens have won between 5 and 11 percent of the national vote since 1999, and in 2017, they entered the government for the first time.
 Australian greens have never had more than one seat in the lower house of parliament, which chooses the prime minister.
 Canada’s greens first entered Parliament in 2011 with one seat, which increased to three after the 2019 elections.